-- 1. In our culture, who carry the greatest burden in caring for the sick? - 2.
-In the passage, whose responsibility is it to look after them? - 4.
-What are the needs of those who have survived sexual violence?
-Consider their physical, emotional and spiritual needs.
-Do people need care only when they are sick? - 5.
-How can we as Christians, both as individuals and as a church community, meet these needs and provide practical care and support for each other? - 6.
+- 4. How can we as Christians, both as individuals and as a church community, meet these needs and provide practical care and support for each other? - 5.
 Do children have different needs from adults?
 Explain why.
-How can we provide care and support for vulnerable children in our community, for example those who are orphaned or those who are caring for parents who are sick? - 7.
-What material and economic needs would the survivor have if they would report sexual violence? - 8.
+How can we provide care and support for vulnerable children in our community, for example those who are orphaned or those who are caring for parents who are sick? - 6.
+What material and economic needs would the survivor have if they would report sexual violence? - 7.
 We may feel we have little to offer to help others, but in this passage, Jesus calls everyone to account for how they have cared for others.
 Explore the ways in which we could use what little we do have to help others.